vandofb/GitLab-QA/README.md

 enabling the embedded Mattermost server (see `Test::Instance::Image` above).

+### `Test::Integration::LDAP CE|EE|<full image address>`

+This scenario tests that GitLab instance works as expected with an external LDAP server.
+The scenario spins up an OpenLDAP server, seeds users, and attempts to LDAP-related tests against a GitLab instance.

+In EE, both the GitLab standard and LDAP credentials are needed:

+1. The first is used to login as an Admin to enter in the EE license.
+2. The second is used to conduct LDAP-related tasks

 ### `Test::Instance::Any CE|EE|<full image address>`

 This scenario tests that the any GitLab instance works as expected by running